Billy Bremner: Leeds United

-United had a more promising 1962–63 campaign, finishing four points shy of promotion, though Bremner was limited to 24 appearances.
-He was out of form and dropped from the first team during the end of season run-in, which contained a disproportionately large number of games due to the high level of postponements that occurred during the harsh winter.
-Revie moved Bremner to central midfield, and bought Manchester United's Johnny Giles to create what would prove to be one of the most highly effective central midfield partnerships of the next 12 years.
-With Bremner, Collins and Giles in midfield, Leeds went on to win promotion as champions in the 1963–64 season.
-The club won no friends in doing so however, and the following summer were labelled by the Football Association's own FA News as "the dirtiest [team] in the Football League.
+Revie introduced some of the club's promising youngsters in the 1962–63 season; Hunter and Reaney made their debuts against Swansea Town at Vetch Field on 8 September 1962, Leeds winning 2–0.
+Revie's policy paid dividends as the team finished fifth, only four points behind promoted Chelsea.
+Bremner, however, was limited to 24 appearances.
+He was out of form and was dropped from the first team during the end of season run-in, which included a disproportionately high number of matches that had been postponed during the harsh winter conditions of early 1963.

+Revie moved Bremner to central midfield.
+He bought Johnny Giles from Manchester United.
+The combination of Bremner and Giles became arguably the most effective midfield partnership of the next twelve years.
+With Bremner, Collins, and Giles in midfield, Leeds went on to win promotion as Second Division champions in the 1963–64 season.
+The club won no friends in doing so, however, and the following summer were labelled by the Football Association's own FA News as "the dirtiest [team] in the Football League.
 In November of the 1964–65 season Bremner featured heavily in a win at Everton that was marred by violent clashes on the pitch, the game was stopped for a short spell ten minutes before half-time as the referee felt that a spell of cooling down was needed to prevent further violence; despite the referee only giving 12 Leeds fouls to Everton's 19 the match helped to cement United's reputation as a dirty and overly physical team.
-A run of victories put the club top by the new year, however they lost the title on goal average to Manchester United after drawing the last game of the season with already-relegated Birmingham City.
-The Manchester club would become a keen rival, one which intensified after Leeds knocked them out of the FA Cup at the semi-finals after two physical encounters.
-Leeds faced Liverpool in the final at Wembley, and the game went to extra-time after a 0–0 draw; Bremner scored a half-volley in the 100th minute to cancel out Roger Hunt's opener, but Ian St John won the game for Liverpool in the 113th minute.
+A run of victories put the club top by the new year.
+However, they lost the title on goal average to Manchester United after drawing their last game of the season against already-relegated Birmingham City.
+Leeds faced Liverpool in the 1965 FA Cup Final at Wembley Stadium, and the game went to extra time after a 0–0 draw.
+Bremner scored a half-volley in the 100th minute to cancel out Roger Hunt's opener, but Ian St John won the game for Liverpool in the 113th minute.

-In October 1965, Leeds skipper Collins was injured in an Inter-Cities Fairs Cup game against Torino and Revie gave the captaincy to Bremner after initially handing the armband to Charlton for the remainder of the season; Charlton was keen to give up the captaincy as it prevented his superstitious ritual of coming out of the tunnel last on match days.
-Revie and Bremner had a strong bond of trust, which was why the manager gave him the captaincy at such a young age.
-Leeds finished second in the league in the 1965–66 campaign to Liverpool, who had finished six points clear at the top.